codecentric/computer-vision-drone/doc/mounting-hardware-on-drone.md

 Our plan was to replace the original stilts with some new ones out of a 3D printer.
 The front stilts should still include the antenna, but also have some kind of engagement to mount the HC-SR04 distance sensor in a 45° angle.
-And that is what came out of the printer (left side) in comparison with the original food (right side):
+And that is what came out of the printer (left side) in comparison with the original foot (right side):

 ![comparison: original and self-print drone foot](../media/3dprint_compare.jpg)